nl-design-system/terraform/README.md

 - provider: [`vercel`](https://registry.terraform.io/providers/vercel/vercel/latest/docs)
   - resource: [`vercel_project`](https://registry.terraform.io/providers/vercel/vercel/latest/docs/resources/project)

+## Permission Structure
+Most communities within the NL Design System use a standard structure for their permissions and teams.

+### Teams
+An organisation (or repository) has three teams: Triage, Committer, Maintainer
+- `organisation-triage`
+- `organisation-committer`
+- `organisation-maintainer`

+### Triage permissions
+- Can create issues
+- Can label issues

+### Committer permissions
+- All triage permissions
+- Can push to repository
+- Can merge pull requests (if conditions such as approvals are met)

+### Maintainer permissions
+- All committer permissions
+- Add users (**⚠️ Note**: do not use this permission, always modify users through terraform)
+- Review pull requests
+- Work with the NL Design System Kernteam to add new members
+- Create Github Milestones and modify labels

 ## Contributing: new GitHub user to existing team

 1. Add the `github_user` to [`user.tf`](./user.tf).